 Guyton and Hall Textbook of Medical Physiology by John E Hall (Recommended)

-Guyton’s Physiology is counted as one of the best books by almost everyone and is recommended book to read by all the faculty of medical colleges.
-Book is very big and gives all topics of Physiology in details.
+Guyton’s Physiology is counted as one of the best books by almost everyone and is a recommended book to read by all the faculty of medical colleges.
+The book is very big and gives all topics of Physiology in details.
 I had read this book in and out during my UG days, but I am personally not a fan of this book.
 This book according to me is unnecessarily extended and big.
-Topics could have been explained in much better manner, for example mechanism of action of muscle fiber which is given best in Vander’s Physiology.
-I still remember few lines of a topic in a chapter of CNS, which was repeated thrice on the same page.
-This thing was there in entire book.
-I was debating with a friend of mine few weeks back about the same and he was insisting that Guyton is one of the best books to read in MBBS and I disagreed with him.
+Topics could have been explained in a much better manner, for example, mechanism of action of muscle fiber which is given best in Vander’s Physiology.
+I still remember a few lines of a topic in a chapter of CNS, which was repeated thrice on the same page.
+This thing was there in the entire book.
+I was debating with a friend of mine a few weeks back about the same and he was insisting that Guyton is one of the best books to read in MBBS and I disagreed with him.
 I have not read the recent editions of this book, so I cannot really comment about the improvement done to the book.
-But still this is a recommended book to read by all MBBS students.
+But still, this is a recommended book to read by all MBBS students.

 Essentials of Medical Physiology by K. Sembulingam, Prema Sembulingam (Recommended)